Discover the common reasons why your teeth might be chipping, what to do about it, and how to protect your smile moving forward

 3. Advanced Tooth Decay & Cavities

-Generally, the majority of you have a dental ailment and ask your dentist why are my teeth breaking.
+Generally, the majority of you have a dental ailment and ask your dentist why are my teeth breaking all of a sudden.

 The more vulnerable your teeth are to tooth decay and cavities, and unhygienic oral practices the more likely you are to chip or break a tooth.